 How do I get there?

-Our operational base is immediately adjacent to the Cardrona Alpine Resort.
-It is easy to get to, just come up to the top of the access road to the carpark and turn off left at the Soho sign.
+Our operational base is right next to the Cardrona Alpine Resort.
+It is easy to get to, just come up to the top of the Cardrona access road and just before the top carpark, turn left at the Soho sign.
 Parking is available for Soho guests at our base area.

 Helicopter access is another easy option and you can fly direct to the Soho base helipad.
 At the end of the day you can get picked up from there or you may choose to get picked up from the bottom of your last run.

 What time do I need to arrive?

 Please meet at the base building at 8.45am.

 How many runs can I expect in a day?

 Depending on your ability, you can expect up to 10-12 runs in a day.